Juniper Plants for the Southwest

 This conifer grows to about 15ft. tall and 5ft wide.
 Does well in large containers, perfect for that grand indoor entrance.
 Will do great in the desert southwest.
 It can also be planted outdoors in full sun.
 They do require lots of water when first planted.
 Perfect for outdoor Christmas tree decoration.

 Perfect for a front entrance.
-They do well in containers providing you water fertilize more often.
-The photo to the left is pruned to give them the spiral effect.
+They do well in containers providing you water and fertilize more often.
+A good tree that will also give privacy to neighbors or street noise.
+Read more about trees on “How to block neighbors’ view of my yard”.

 USDA zones 4-9